ArtemGrinn/artemgrinn.github.io/index.md

 Today I'm developing a [system](https://travel.payps.ru/bilet) for booking air tickets on credit and other products in PayPS.
 Also I'm one of the organizers of [OrelJS Meetup](http://oreljs.ru).

 # MY LOVE
-ReactJS, VanilaJS, TypeScript, ASP.NET MVC, C#, HTML5, CSS3 (SCSS).
+ReactJS, VanilaJS, TypeScript, ASP.NET MVC, C#, HTML5, CSS3 (SCSS), Webpack, VSCode and Macbook =)